 CAT students are expected to comply with the UCSD Principles of Community.
-In light of the on-going impact COVID-19 is having on all of our lives, please find below additional information on respectful engagement as part of both in-person and remote classroom spaces.
+Please find below additional information on respectful engagement as part of both in-person and remote classroom spaces.

 - Be respectful and kind to classmates and the instructor at all times.
 Our class will often deal with sensitive issues.
 While I neither expect nor wish students to always agree on ideas, differences of opinion need to be discussed considerately.
 Any individual who, as a result of their words or behavior, silences their classmates will be held accountable. - Respect Diversity.
 Be sensitive to the rich and diverse, multi-cultural community in which we are participating, and show respect to authors and fellow attendees at all times.
 Please avoid any language that is-or that could be construed as-offensive toward others.
-Racist, sexist, and heterosexist comments are unacceptable, as are derogatory and/or sarcastic comments and jokes directed at religious beliefs, disabilities, weight, and age. - Remember that it may sometimes be difficult to understand tone in written responses and consider how your audience might interpret your response in a remote context. - If any student posts content to the course website that violates UCSD's Principles of Community, the post will be removed and your instructor will reach out to the author via email to discuss the issue.
+Racist, sexist, and heterosexist comments are unacceptable, as are derogatory and/or sarcastic comments and jokes directed at religious beliefs, disabilities, weight, and age. - If any student posts content to the course website that violates UCSD's Principles of Community, the post will be removed and your instructor will reach out to the author via email to discuss the issue.